 Difficulties paying your Council Tax

-Don't wait for a reminder to arrive or ignore the problem.
-If you do you may incur further costs.
+Do not wait for a reminder to arrive or ignore the problem.
+If you do you may have to pay further costs.

 Council Tax is a priority debt along with your mortgage, rent and fuel bills.
-If you don’t keep your payments up to date, recovery action will be taken.
+If you do not keep your payments up to date, recovery action will be taken.

 Direct Debit is the easiest way to pay.
-It's simple, quick and safe and you don't need to remember to pay.
-You can spread your payments over the year with a choice of three payment dates on the 1st, 15th and 25th of the month.
+It's simple, quick and safe and you do not need to remember to pay.
+You can spread your payments over the year with a choice of 3 payment dates on the 1st, 15th and 25th of the month.